Garmin Vivofit Jr 3

 ¿Qué podría pasar si algo falla?

-One thing for parents to consider.
+One final consideration.
 This device tracks the activity and sleep of a child.
 Parents should ask themselves, is this information something I want gathered and potentially accessible to others if there were a data leak or security vulnerability?
 Also, we think there is a good question to be raised about teaching young children that this level of digital surveillance in their lives is OK.
+Maybe we should track kids a little bit less, and teach them constant surveillance isn’t a good thing?

 Consejos para protegerte